A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Results

+In our new experiments, We also used strong scaling as a tool to illustrate how core count affects parallel speedup and to compare the performance of our new executor, \texttt{acc}, against standard configurations.
+See Figure~\ref{fig:strong}.
+We selected three input sizes---ranging from small to large---to represent different workload scales.
+The strong scaling results demonstrate that for smaller input sizes, using a large number of cores is suboptimal, whereas larger inputs benefit from increased core counts.
+Our adaptive executor, \texttt{acc}, consistently achieved the best speedup by adjusting the core count accordingly: it selected fewer cores for smaller workloads and more cores for larger ones.
+This adaptive behavior highlights \texttt{acc}'s ability to match resource usage to workload characteristics, maximizing performance across varying scenarios.

-In summary, the new approach is beneficial in three aspects: \textbf{(1) performance gain,} the adaptive executor consistently outperformed static configurations.
-By dynamically tuning core and chunk sizes, it minimized overheads and maximized resource utilization, leading to significant performance improvements across all workload sizes. \textbf{(2) overhead reduction,} for small workloads, the adaptive executor effectively reduced overhead by limiting cores and chunks.
-For large workloads, it leveraged maximum available cores and increased chunk count, enhancing parallelism. \textbf{(3) Adaptability,} the adaptive executor's ability to adjust to varying workloads makes it highly versatile, suitable for a wide range of parallel applications.
+In summary, the new approach is beneficial in three key ways.
+Firstly, through \textbf{performance gain,} the adaptive executor consistently outperformed static configurations.
+By dynamically tuning core and chunk sizes, it minimized overheads and maximized resource utilization, leading to significant performance improvements across all workload sizes.
+Secondly, through \textbf{overhead reduction,} for small workloads, the adaptive executor effectively reduced overhead by limiting cores and chunks.
+For large workloads, it leveraged maximum available cores and increased chunk count, enhancing parallelism.
+Thirdly, \textbf{through daptability,} the adaptive executor's ability to adjust to varying workloads makes it highly versatile, suitable for a wide range of parallel applications.